Riteshbhalerao11/Sarvam_assignment/README.md

 ## **Implementation Approach**

 Following is the description of the `rearrange` function, which supports `rearrange` and `repeat` functionality from `einops`.
-The module applies tensor transformations based on a pattern string, just like `einops`.
+The package applies tensor transformations based on a pattern string, just like `einops`.
 The approach is broken into four distinct steps:

 1. **Parser**
 2. **Information Extractor**